A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Introduction

 Historically, the characterization of quantum systems has broadly followed two approaches in quantum information theory: The first originates in quantum tomography~\cite{blume-kohoutOptimalReliableEstimation2010, parisQuantumStateEstimation2004, grafensteinCoherentSignalDetection2025} and is based on learning the full representation of quantum states and processes, and more recently also their dynamical generators \cite{wiebeQuantumHamiltonianLearning2014,wang_ExperimentalQuantumHamiltonian_2017,anshu_SampleefficientLearningInteracting_2021}, such as the full set of Hamiltonian and/or Lindbladian operators describing the system evolution.
 In this scenario, the only assumption is that the state to be identified belongs to a large set of physical states.
-The second approach, rooted in quantum parameter estimation, aims at estimating a typically small set of parameters on which the state depends ~\cite{hayashiAsymptoticTheoryQuantum, holevoProbabilisticStatisticalAspects2011}, typically with the goal of evaluating the ultimate precision limit on the knowledge of said parameters in terms of the (quantum) Cramér-Rao bound.
-In this scenario, we assume to have a parametrized expression for the state, or the channel, that we want to characterize, which usually belongs to a small and strongly constrained set of states.
-The rapidly expanding fields of quantum sensing and metrology are primarily based on quantum parameter estimation, and typically deal with the practical problem of determining the external parameters encoded on a quantum system used as probe, such as magnetic field, temperature, or optical phase.
-In some cases, the characterization can be extended to model learning scenarios \cite{gentileLearningModelsQuantum2021, wallaceLearningDynamicsMarkovian2024}, where we want to identify a description of the quantum system among multiple different classes of models, each comprising a different set of free parameters.
-In this manuscript, we take the route of an integrated approach to base the characterization of quantum systems and the optimal selection of the model on parameter estimation.
-Although parameter estimation scenarios typically involve fewer parameters than corresponding tomography scenarios, the number of them could be large enough, so that the task of model learning is in the regime of high-dimensional parameter estimation, even for relatively simple quantum systems.
+The second approach, rooted in quantum parameter estimation, aims at estimating a typically small set of parameters on which the state depends ~\cite{hayashiAsymptoticTheoryQuantum, holevoProbabilisticStatisticalAspects2011}, with the goal of evaluating the ultimate precision limit on the knowledge of said parameters in terms of the (quantum) Cramér-Rao bound.
+In this scenario, we assume {that we have} a parametrized expression for the state, or the channel, that we want to characterize, which usually belongs to a small and strongly constrained set of states.
+The rapidly expanding fields of quantum sensing and metrology are primarily based on quantum parameter estimation, and typically deal with the practical problem of determining the external parameters encoded {in} a quantum system used as a probe, such as {a} magnetic field, temperature, or optical phase.
+In some cases, the characterization can be extended to model learning scenarios \cite{gentileLearningModelsQuantum2021, wallace_LearningDynamicsMarkovian_2025}, where we want to identify a description of the quantum system among multiple different classes of models, each comprising a different set of free parameters.
+In this manuscript, we take an integrated approach {that bases} the characterization of quantum systems and the optimal selection of the model on parameter estimation.
+Although parameter estimation scenarios typically involve fewer parameters than corresponding tomography scenarios, the number of {parameters} could be sufficiently large that the task of model learning is in the regime of high-dimensional parameter estimation, even for relatively simple quantum systems.